robinrodricks/awesome-actionscript3/README.md

 * [GreenSock GSAP](https://greensock.com/gsap-as) - The industry-standard animation library for Flash (TweenLite, TweenMax) ([github](https://github.com/greensock/GreenSock-AS3))
 * [GTween](http://gskinner.com/libraries/gtween/) - Small but robust library for programmatic tweening, animation, and transitions.
-* [DragonBones](http://dragonbones.github.io/) - High-speed skeletal animation using Starling & tools for Flash Pro.
+* [DragonBones](http://dragonbones.github.io/) - High-speed skeletal animation using Starling, and tools to export animations from Flash Pro.

 #### Signals
 * [AS3-signals](https://github.com/robertpenner/as3-signals) - New approach for AS3 events inspired by C# events and signals/slots in Qt.